 - Color-coded links (eBook) or footnotes (print) lead to appendices with additional information about the period, typeface, designer and producer.

 - Historical sidebar information is presented in available space.

 Planning is geared to PDF eBooks distributed by download or CDrom.
-Print-on-demand and traditional publication methods are under consideration as an alternative or combination option.
+Hard-copy print-on-demand options are under consideration.

 - The “green-minded” PDF format excels in native magnification, search-ability, bookmarking of chapter and related specimen spreads, hyper-linking to footnotes and appendices, convenience of future updates—and minimum cost for all concerned.

 - The nature of the content dictates that only the author (a professional graphic designer most experienced with print output) has the resources to produce these books with digital specimens of the fonts to be illustrated and documented as intended.
 PDF is the only acceptable way to accomplish this task.

 - Realistically… Once 50 PDF spreads are produced, a volume is finished.
 Why “waste” the interactive powers of PDF and related expense by printing it on paper?

 - Individual pages are output as standard letter-size sheets (8.5 in × 11.0 in).
 As suggested by the sample spreads, the reader may print all or selected spreads and punch them for ring-binder reference.

 - While literally never-ending, existing research is more than adequate to document some 1,500+ specimens on hand or known to be available as commercial fonts.